 Once those metrics excluded for the prototype implementation are indicated, \tablename~\ref{table:arch} describes the list of implemented metrics, with descriptions, inputs, output values, calculation moment, and federation actor in charge of computing them.

 In order to understand how the trust FL score is computed, it is important to mention that the output value of each metric can have different ranges, as indicated in the metric definitions (\tablename~\ref{table:arch}).
 Therefore, to combine these values into an understandable trustworthiness score, different functions are used to translate the output values into a normalized score between [0, 1].
 The logic of each normalization function is explained in \tablename~\ref{table:metric_scores}.
 It shows for each metric the type of values it gets, the range or set of possible values, and how these values are mapped into the final output between 0 and 1.

-Then, once all metrics outputs are normalized, they are grouped (first by notions and then by pillars) to compute the Trust FL score.
+Once all metrics outputs are normalized, they are grouped (first by notions and then by pillars) to compute the Trust FL score.
 The algorithm prototype uses the mean average of all the metrics under a notion to calculate its final score.
 In the same way, the mean average of the notions of one pillar is employed as the pillar score.
 Finally, the Trust Score of the entire setup is the mean average of all the pillars.
 How metrics, notions, and pillars are combined can be changed to different aggregation methods based on the requirements of the environment, giving more importance to some metrics, notions, or pillars.
 The implementation of the previous life-cycle is done by using the \textit{numpy}, \textit{scipy}, and \textit{sklearn} libraries.
 More in detail, FederatedTrust is designed as a third-party library.